|

 also be responsible for continuing to head up the Virgin Mobile

 brand/division.
-In other words, there's no counterpart for
+In other words, there was to be no

 Matt